ducksouplab/docker-gstreamer/README.md

     gst-plugins-rs            : NO Feature 'rs' disabled
     gst-plugins-ugly          : YES
     gst-python                : NO
-                                Subproject "subprojects/pygobject" required but not found.
-    gst-rtsp-server           : YES
+                                Dependency 'glib-2.0' is required but not found. gst-rtsp-server           : YES
     gstreamer                 : YES 1 warnings
     gstreamer-sharp           : NO Feature 'sharp' disabled